 Beacon serves a diverse population, representing multiple cultural and linguistic groups and includes pediatric, adult and geriatric individuals across the United States.
 Beacon is committed to meeting our members' cultural and linguistic needs and preferences.

-We assess the ethnicity and language profiles of our membership in addition to our provider and practitioner networks to ensure our network is able to meet our membership's cultural needs and preferences.
+Beacon's Cultural and Linguistic Program's purpose is to assess and improve healthcare quality and equity by reducing health care disparity and to deliver culturally and linguistic appropriate health care services to its member population.
+We assess the race/ ethnicity and language needs of our membership in addition to our provider and practitioner networks to ensure our network is able to meet our membership's cultural needs and preferences.
+Beacon strives to improve culturally and linguistically appropriate services, access and availability of language services, cultural competency in materials as well as information, training and tools for staff and providers to support culturally competent communication.

 Our Care Managers make referrals to participating providers, taking into account member preferences such as geographic location, hours of service, cultural or language requirements, ethnicity, gender and type of degree the participating provider holds.
 As part of Beacon's Quality Management Program, Beacon incorporates principles designed to encourage the provision of care and treatment in a culturally competent and sensitive manner.
 These principles include:

-- Emphasis on the importance of culture and diversity - Assessment of cross-cultural relations - Expansion of cultural knowledge - Consideration of sex and gender identity - Adaptation of services to meet the cultural and linguistic needs of members - Make resources available to members who require culturally, linguistically, and/or disability competent care such as disability and language lines
+- Emphasis on the importance of culture and diversity - Assessment of cross-cultural relations - · Expansion of cultural knowledge - · Consideration of sex and gender identity - Adaptation of services to meet the cultural and linguistic needs of members - Make resources available to members who require culturally, linguistically, and/or disability competent care such as disability and language lines